-After returning from traveling I wanted the flexibility/freedom involved with being an independent contractor.
-As a newly self-employed individual my taxes are now my responsibilities and this has lead to a lot of questions, when and how should I charge GST/HST?
-Unfortunately I couldn’t get a straight answer on when to start charging but after a lot of searching I found a this article by Susan Ward that explains it in simple English and for a self-employed contractor like myself leaves very little to questions.
+After returning from traveling, I wanted the flexibility and freedom involved with being an independent contractor.
+As a newly self-employed individual I have a lot of questions about taxes, such as when and how should I charge GST/HST?
+Although straight answers and clear direction were hard to come by, I eventually found this article by Susan Ward that explains it quite clearly

-Most of us will start our business as a small supplier and have no need to charge GST/HST, there are 2 scenarios where you lose your small supplier status and therefore need to charge GST/HST:
+Most start-up businesses will be classified as a “Small Supplier” and have no need to charge GST/HST There are, however, two scenarios which may effect your small supplier status and need to charge GST/HST:

 1) If you are lucky enough to make more then $30,000 in sales (before expenses) in one calendar quarter (3 months) then at this point you are considered a GST registrant.
-You will have to collect GST/HST on the supply that made your revenue go over $30,000 and have to register within 29 days of the day that you made the supply that made your revenue go over $30,000.
+You will have to collect GST/HST on the supply that made your revenue go over $30,000 and must register within 29 days of of producing the supply that made your revenue exceed $30,000.

 To register for GST/HST you can visit the CRA site at:

-Once you have for GST issues sorted I highly recommend using FreshBooks for your book keeping.
+Once you have determined your GST status, I highly recommend using FreshBooks for your bookkeeping.

 Let me know if anyone out there has different information or can offer additional insight.